How many months has it been? How many years?

 The large beast hunkered down as she moved to join him, a routine they both were more then accustomed too by this point.
 And when both were seated Reina handed the carrot to the beast before starting on her own meal and began counting inventory of what she had collected for herself in what she could possibly sell for later.

 But it had long grown late, and with her stomach now satisfied with food, she pressed herself close to the large beast as it let out deep breaths of sleep.
-And as she closed her eyes to bid the night goodbye she clutched the staff close.
+And as she closed her eyes to bid the night goodbye she clutched the staff close to her body.

-Something of which that she had always done until the coming dawn.
+Something of which that she had always done until the coming dawn of that ever lasting sun that never set.